top of page

 About Aikido Meiryukan

-In April of 2015, after graduating from uchideshi (full-time disciple) at Yoshinkan Aikido Ryu (Ando Tsuneo shihan), Jim Dawes moved to the Saitama Prefecture to further spread Yoshinkan style Aikido to the central Kanto region.
-Meiryukan strives for balance in both training and life in general.
-The strict study of correct basics to build a strong core and centerline and an equal amount of uke to learn to feel and understand movements, emotions and intentions.
-This balance makes it easier to then in turn use the power in your center to harmonize in a way suitable to each and any situation, be it self defence or just everyday life.
+In April 2015, after completing his uchideshi (full-time disciple) training at Yoshinkan Aikido Ryu under Ando Tsuneo Shihan (9th dan), Jim Dawes moved to Saitama Prefecture to further promote the Yoshinkan style of Aikido throughout the central Kanto region.
+Meiryukan emphasizes balance—not only in training but also in everyday life.
+Through the disciplined study of correct basics to build a strong core and centerline, and equal dedication to the role of uke, practitioners learn to feel and understand movement, emotion, and intention.
+This balanced approach enables individuals to harness the power of their center and harmonize with any situation, whether in self-defense or daily interactions.

 植芝盛平先生